 A teenager who is planning to commit suicide may also:

 - complain of being a bad person or feeling rotten inside

 - give verbal hints with statements such as I won't be a problem for you much longer, Nothing matters, It's no use, and I won't see you again

 - put his or her affairs in order, for example, give away favorite possessions, clean his or her room, throw away important belongings, etc.

 - become suddenly cheerful after a period of depression

 - have signs of psychosis (hallucinations or bizarre thoughts)

 If your child says: "I want to kill myself" or "I'm going to commit suicide," it's extremely important to take that seriously and take immediate action by calling your doctor, a mental health professional such as a child psychiatrist or psychologist, and keeping a very watchful eye on your child.

 Sometimes people feel uncomfortable asking or discussing suicide with their child.
-Maybe you think that just bringing up the subject will result in your child commiting suicide.
+Maybe you think that just bringing up the subject will result in your child committing suicide.
 In general, mental health professionals agree that isn't true.
-In fact the opposite may be true.
+In fact, the opposite may be true.
 Asking your child whether he or she is depressed or thinking about suicide can be helpful.
 Rather than putting thoughts in the child's head, such a question will provide assurance that somebody cares and will give the young person the chance to talk about problems.

 Causes of Teen Suicide